Home Inspections Company Info

 My Promise to You

-.
-Different inspectors have varying qualifications, equipment, experience, reporting methods, and, yes, different pricing.
+Different inspectors have varying qualifications, equipment, experience, reporting methods, home inspection methods and, yes different pricing.
 One thing for sure is that a home inspection requires work — a lot of work.
-Ultimately, a thorough inspection depends heavily on the individual inspector’s own effort.
+Ultimately, a thorough inspection depends heavily on the individual inspector’s own effort, experience and education.
 If you honour me by permitting me to inspect your new home, I guarantee that I will give you my very best effort.
 This, I promise you.

 To the Homeowner/buyer: